holepunchto/hyperbee/README.md

 Make a new batch.

 A batch is atomic: it is either processed fully or not at all.

-Note that a Hyperbee has a single write lock.
-A batch acquires this write lock with its first modifying operation (`put`, `del`), and releases it when it flushes.
-You can also explicitly acquire the lock with `await batch.lock()`.
-If you use the batch only for read operations, the write lock is never acquired.
-Once the write lock is acquired, the batch must flush before any other writes to the hyperbee can be processed.

-Note that a batch’s state snaps at creation time, so writes applied outside of the batch are not taken into account when reading.
-Writes within the batch do get taken into account, as is to be expected— if you first run `await batch.put('myKey', 'newValue')` and later run  `await batch.get('myKey')`, you will observe `'newValue'`.

 #### `await batch.put(key, [value], [options])`